 Our trips can be best described as light adventure and suited best for those in good physical condition.
 Because we anchor at night and rarely pull up to docks other than at our base locations, boarding and disembarking the boat is primarily done via dinghy.
 There is some physical activity and dexterity required in doing this.
 For a substantial portion of the time, our guests are swimming and climbing in and out of the water from the catamarans swim ladder.
 The dinghy is used to take guests into shore at the various stops.

 When packing, keep in mind that storage space is limited.
-Soft-sided luggage is required as all luggage will need to be stored in your cabin along with your personal items.
+Soft-sided luggage is strongly recommended, as all luggage will need to be stored in your cabin along with your personal items.
 Casual and breezy beach attire is certainly the order of the day on deck.
 Please avoid packing small appliances such as hairdryers and irons as these items will not be necessary.
 For evening attire slacks or a sundress is appropriate for the nights ashore.
 Shorts and t-shirts are also fine for dining ashore.
 While aboard the yacht, no shoes are worn.
 You will want to have a pair of shoes/flip flops for the night ashore.
 You may also find aquatic shoes convenient for beachcombing.
 Be certain to bring along plenty of protection from the sun.
-Suntan lotion is highly recommended as well as wide-brimmed hats or sailing caps, and loose-fitting cotton cover-ups.
+Suntan lotion is highly recommended as well as wide-brimmed hats or sailing caps and loose-fitting cotton cover-ups.
 A windbreaker jacket is nice to have for cool evenings during certain times of the year and something that is water resistant is also recommended.
 All bath and beach towels are provided.
 For more details on how to pack for your sailing vacation, visit our recommended packing list.

 Once your charter is confirmed, the preference form will ask for specific details relating to your meals and beverages during your charter.
 Each charter comes with a standard stocked bar featuring liquors, soft drinks, wine and beers that can be provisioned in that specific location.